YongoDavid/DEMO-2024-JULY/README.md

 I might start myBase camp project , if user app is still giving me issues

 July-9
-User App is making progress now , i am veryy happy
+User App is making progress now , i am veryy happy. i still need to make some more improvement and hopefully User App will be complete by this week.